 On June 28, 1745, the French military’s Fortress at Louisbourg fell to an audacious volunteer army of New England fishermen, farmers and tradesmen.

-The expedition was New England’s greatest military victory until the American Revolution.
+The expedition ranked as New England’s greatest military victory until the American Revolution.
 Throughout the 13 colonies and Great Britain, people joyously celebrated news of the French surrender.

 King George’s War

 Those suspicions had been fueled by years of fighting the French and Indians in such conflicts as Father Rale’s War and King William’s War.
-Many New Englanders also held a deep prejudice against Catholics.
+Many New Englanders also held a prejudice against Catholics.

-Their fears over French intentions were realized in 1744 when a French fleet burned down a small British fort near Canso, a fishing port used by New England fisherman.
+The French confirmed New England’s fears over their intentions in 1744.
+Then, a French fleet burned down a small British fort near Canso, a fishing port used by New England fisherman.

 The French took prisoners in the Canso raid and brought them to the Fortress at Louisbourg.
 Some of the prisoners took careful note of the design and fortifications of the fort.
-They brought that information back to Boston when they were paroled.
+They brought that information back to Boston when the French paroled them.